FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Evaluation

-\emph{Evaluation Platform} We deploy \toolname{} in the AWS region \code{us-east-1}.
-The deployment consists of four functions, AWS SQS queue, and three \code{DynamoDB} tables storing system state, a users list, and a watch list.
+\emph{Evaluation Platform} The deployment in the AWS region \code{us-east-1} consists of four functions, SQS queues, and \code{DynamoDB} tables storing system state, user list, and watches.
 Functions are allocated with 2048 MB of memory if not specified otherwise.
 Additionally, we use a \code{DynamoDB} table or an S3 bucket for user data storage.
 Benchmarks use Python 3.8.10, and we run microbenchmarks and \toolname{} clients from a \code{t3.medium} virtual machine with \code{Ubuntu 20.04} in the same cloud region.
-Furthermore, we deploy ZooKeeper 3.7.0 on a cluster of three \code{t3.small} EC2 virtual machines running \code{Ubuntu 20.04}.
+We also deploy \toolname{} in the GCP region \code{us-central1}.
+Benchmarks use Python 3.8.10, and we run benchmarking clients from a \code{e2-medium} virtual machine with \code{Ubuntu 20.04} in the same cloud region.
+ZooKeeper 3.7.0 is deployed on three VMs running \code{Ubuntu 20.04}, using \code{t3.small} and \code{e2-small} machines on AWS and GCP, respectively.